anikbhai96/anikbhai96/README.md

 ### 👨‍💻 About Me

 - 🌱 I’m learning and improving my Full-Stack Development skills
-- 💻 I enjoy building web applications, management systems, and useful student platforms
 - 🧠 I’m interested in Frontend, Backend, Database, and Problem Solving
 - 💬 Ask me about Python, C, C++, Java, MySQL, Oracle, HTML, CSS, JavaScript, React
+- 💻 My goal is simple: leave a legacy in Computer Science and Engineering
 - 📫 Reach me at mainulanik2004@gmail.com

 ---